Passaic, New Jersey: Ambulance

 In October 2015, the city approved a contract under which ambulance service in the city is covered by Monmouth Ocean Hospital Service Corporation (MONOC), a non-profit consortium which also provides paramedic services to other municipalities in the area.
 Under the plan Passaic laid off 30 EMS workers who had been employed by the city.

 Hatzolah of Passaic/Clifton EMS is a volunteer service that primarily covers the Passaic Park section of town and parts of Clifton, in addition to assisting Passaic Police and EMS when requested in other parts of the city.
 Hatzolah operates two ambulances strategically parked throughout the community with a third on standby and available to assist neighboring chapters.

 Office of Emergency Management

 The OEM coordinates emergency response by all of the city's agencies—Police, Fire, Ambulance, health, and public works—to disasters and other emergencies, including large storms.
 The city OEM is affiliated with the Passaic County and New Jersey State OEM agencies and with the state's Emergency Management Association.

 OEM also manages street traffic at all large events in the city, including festivals and parades.

 The office is run by representatives of the Police and Fire departments.
 In addition to city staff, it makes use of volunteers from Passaic's Community Emergency Response Team and other community organizations.

-Religion

-Judaism

-Passaic, with over 20 synagogues and an Orthodox Jewish population of 15,000, has one of the largest Orthodox Jewish communities in New Jersey along with the townships of Lakewood, Teaneck, and Jackson.